annabreyer/coworking-app/doc/documentation.md

 If they are voucher, they have the corresponding voucher type attached.
 The defined amount of units is added to the user account.

+Only une unitary price can be active at once (UNIQUE CONSTRAINT) This way the value of a unit is always clear.

 # Vouchers
 Vouchers can be bought by the user.